 - Power Line, router/ switch, and telephone connections shall not leave the room where the AES equipment is installed.
-This must be accomplished by co-locating outlets and interfacing equipment in the room where AES equipment resides. - 7705ii-C must be installed in a Listed metal rack-mounting cabinet that complies with UL/CSA-60950 standard for IT equipment.
+This must be accomplished by co-locating outlets and interfacing equipment in the room where AES equipment resides. - 7705ii must be installed in a UL Listed metal rack-mounting cabinet that complies with UL-60950 standard for IT equipment.
 The rack mount cabinet must be provided with integral outlets and the ability to connect AC input via conduit.
 All wiring exiting the cabinet must be in electrical conduit.
-Be sure non-power limited and power limited wiring are separated by at least 1/4 inch. - All equipment shall be connected to a signal receiving centre power supply that complies with CAN/ULC-S561 and CAN/ULC-S301, and provides minimum 24 hours emergency power supply capacity. - A cUL or CSA Listed UPS or generator to supply 24 hours of standby must be installed and utilized at the monitoring station.
-If the primary power source at the monitoring station is lost or otherwise faulted, this condition must be obvious to the operator on duty. - Equipment Location: A ULC 7705ii-C MultiNet Receiver must be installed in a room where operators can properly hear the Audio Alert Sounder. - When connecting the 7705ii-C MultiNet Receiver's modem to a telephone line, a cUL or CSA approved Secondary Protector is required to be installed on the incoming lines.
-Installation shall be in accordance with the CEC, the manufactures installation instructions and in accordance with all local codes. - When connecting the 7705ii-C MultiNet Receiver's Ethernet ports to a network, a cUL or CSA approved Secondary Protector is required to be installed on the Ethernet cable.
-Installation shall be in accordance with the CEC, the manufacturer's installation instructions, and in accordance with all local codes. - For Central Station Burglar Alarm applications: Opening/Closing Signals shall be sent using an alternate communication means that provides for premises acknowledgement (ring back)
+Be sure non-power limited and power limited wiring are separated by at least 1/4 inch. - All equipment shall be connected to a UL Listed UPS (UL 864) or UL 1481 power supply.
+In addition, the central station shall have a generator to maintain power for the receiving equipment and environmental controls for a period up to 24 hours or longer. - A UL Listed UPS or generator to supply 24 hours of standby must be installed and utilized at the monitoring station.
+If the primary power source at the monitoring station is lost or otherwise faulted, this condition must be obvious to the operator on duty. - Equipment Location: A UL 7705ii MultiNet Receiver must be installed in a room where operators can properly hear the Audio Alert Sounder. - When connecting the 7705ii MultiNet Receiver's modem to a telephone line, a UL 497A Secondary Protector is required to be installed on the incoming lines.
+Installation shall be in accordance with the NEC Article 800, the manufacturers installation instructions and in accordance with all local codes. - When connecting the 7705ii MultiNet Receiver's Ethernet ports to a network, a UL 497B Secondary Protector is required to be installed on the Ethernet cable.
+Installation shall be in accordance with the NEC Article 800, the manufactures installation instructions and in accordance with all local codes.